 "Active ownership will become a necessity and the norm for all managers, both active and passive.
-There is a chance that that passive owners, not passive managers, will get punished if they do not use their voting nity that is not expected to have a significant impact will still be reviewed periodically to ensure that the issue has not grown in importance or potential impact."
+There is a chance that that passive owners, not passive managers, will get punished if they do not use their voting power to build more sustainable practices at companies.
+Firms involved in "greenwashing" will become more obvious as data gets better and a standard set of metrics are developed."